-If a student is entitled to disability provisions for examination periods, it is the responsibility of the student to request these provisions for any school-based assessment tasks.
-This can be negotiated with the Head Teacher Wellbeing teacher.
+If a student is entitled to Disability Provisions for examination periods, it is the responsibility of the student to request those provisions for any school-based assessment tasks.
+This can be negotiated with the Head Teacher Wellbeing.
 This application must be submitted 2 weeks before a school assessment.